notEduardo/AWSProject_kinesis/README.md

 # AWSProject Kinesis

 This project contains components to setup an AWS infrastructure.
-This AWS structure uses Kinesis to ingest, structure and store, all in AWS.

-EC2 Instance: Takes information from an API that generates a random user (https://randomuser.me/api/)
+This AWS structure uses Kinesis Data Stream to ingest data, Lambda to restructure the data and Kinesis firehose to store the data in S3.
+The data stream is created with an EC2 instance calling https://randomuser.me/api/ and feeding the data to Kinesis Data Stream.

+## Services Used:

+- EC2 Instance
-Kinesis Data Streams: Ingests and transforms the data
+- Kinesis Data Stream

-Kinesis Firehose: Takes data from Kinesis Data Streams, and stores it in S3
+- Kinesis Firehose
+- Lambda
+- S3